Chapter 0:

 He shook his head in disbelief as he walked away, still trailing behind Kana.
 If they stopped giving serial killers cool names, there would probably be fewer serial killers, or something…

 After ten minutes of walking, they passed by some shrubbery, and their location came into plain view.
 Kaede felt his throat go dry as he viewed the abandoned building.
-It was a two-story wooden structure, although its walls seemed to be peeling away slowly due to erosion.
+It was a two-story wooden structure, though its walls seemed to be peeling away slowly from erosion.

-The surroundings, covered in dead trees and signs of long-abandoned remnants of activity, were reminiscent of a horror movie set.
+The surroundings, covered in dead trees and the remnants of human activity, were reminiscent of a horror-movie location.
 Kaede anticipated the cliche of lightning striking, thunder booming, and crows cawing upon approaching the area, but it never happened, to his slight disappointment.

 His childhood friend was nearly jumping in joy, almost making him want to laugh at her for the irony of the situation.